DrLex0/FFCP-GCodeSnippets/README.md

 This repository contains four things:

 1. **Slic3r-configBundles:** the main PrusaSlicer config bundle.
 This is the bare minimum to get things working, but you should preferably also install the next thing:
 2. **`make_fcp_x3g`:** a post-processing script that can automate the essential GCode-to-X3G conversion for you, as well as work around an annoying bug in PrusaSlicer, and optionally also invoke certain extra post-processing scripts.
-For users of old Windows versions there is a simplified BAT file that has the minimal required functionality.
+For users of old Windows versions there is a simplified BAT file that mimics the minimal required functionality of `make_fcp_x3g`.
 You can make do without this script, but it can make your life a lot easier.
-3. **Postprocessing-scripts:** a set of optional post-processing scripts, see the README inside that directory for more info.
+3. **Optional-postprocessing-scripts:** what the name says.
+See the README inside that directory for more info.
 4. **Slic3r-GCode:** the same G-code snippets that are already embedded into the config bundles, strictly spoken you can ignore this.
 It is possible that I will make small updates to these snippets without updating the whole config bundles, because that's kind of a hassle.
 If you see more recent commits in this *Slic3r-GCode* folder than inside the **Slic3r-configBundles** folder and you want the latest and greatest, [follow the instructions on my site](https://www.dr-lex.be/software/ffcp-slic3r-profiles.html#gcode) to update them.